cognitect-labs/aquamacs-support/README.md

 * `/Users/.dir-locals.el`
 * `/.dir-locals.el`

 It is recommended to keep a single `.dir-locals.el` in the root directory of your project.
+A master `.dir-locals.el` can be placed in a directory containing your project(s), and it will be used if no other `.dir-locals.el` is found closer to the starting path.

 If the project already has a `.dir-locals.el` that you can not change (perhaps it's under version control), then you can place your user settings in `.dir-locals-2.el`.